jacobstoutfm/collegepedia/README.md

 localhost:5000 -- Run the backend server to populate data on the front-end.

-To get started with this project, you want to do the following:
+To get started with this project, you just want to run this command:

-cd into collegepedia/nodelogin -- run node app.js [starts host:4000]

-cd into collegepedia/node-api-postgres -- run node index.js [starts host:5000]

-cd into collegepedia -- run npm start [starts host:3000]
+npm run dev

+This command should launch all three servers on their respective ports.

 Once all of the hosts are running, go to localhost:4000 on your browser.
 This will launch the user authentication webpage, which once you register and login,